LioriFR23/firefly-eol-notification/README.md

 1. **Login** - Enter your Firefly API keys
 2. **Scan** - Finds all EOL violations and groups by owner
-3. **Notify** - Generate email templates for owners
+3. **Export** - Download CSV or generate email templates

 ## Features

 - Finds EOL violations across all your resources
 - Groups violations by owner
+- Export data to CSV
-- Generates email templates
+- Generate email templates
 - No data stored locally (except encrypted tokens)

 ## Clear Cache